Ei-Dolon/Jetset_UI/README.md

 When the contract was updated to the new secure form, the token had it's symbol set in some dex's as JET even though it is JTS.

-**DApp**
+#### DApp
-Vite bundler and HMR
+- Vite bundler and HMR
-React 18.2 front-end using JSX files and following typescript coding practices Ethers.js v6.12.1 for blockchain interaction
+- React 18.2 front-end using JSX files and following typescript coding practices
-Web3Modal for WalletConnect v2 protocol to support full range of wallet types.
+- Web3Modal for WalletConnect v2 protocol to support full range of wallet types.
+- Ethers.js v6.12.1 for blockchain interaction

-API's:
+#### API's:
-BSCScan API - contract instantiatiion and balances CoinGecko API - priceData
+- BSCScan API - contract instantiatiion and balances
+- CoinGecko API - priceData
-Qucicknode API - TipTap transaction submission
+- Qucicknode API - TipTap transaction submission